-In spite of low investment to date, it seems most (over 80%) business leaders are hoping digital initiatives will solve many of the current problems they face, such as skills shortages, innovation issues, collaboration between businesses and access to finance.
+In spite of low investment to date, it seems most (over 80 percent) business leaders are hoping digital initiatives will solve many of the current problems they face, such as skills shortages, innovation issues, collaboration between businesses and access to finance.
 On seeing these figures I worry that some firms might believe throwing money at digital will open doors for them.
 The real challenge however, is knowing what to invest in, given your strategic objectives and the environment in which you operate.
 Just as the Internet helped revolutionise the consumer market, digital solutions can open up a range of possibilities from new omni-channel product offerings to operational improvements assisting the sales force and back-office personnel.

 When asked about the top priority to be taken at a European level to help address business financing challenges, over a third of executives identified the need to develop digital banking for SMEs (small and medium enterprises).
 Often described as underserved by the banking community, SMEs are the ideal group to target with new digital banking solutions.
 Agile by necessity, these banking clients would greatly benefit from the flexibility that digital solutions may offer, with digital technologies allowing banks reach their customers in a more cost effective manner.